metno/pyaerocom/docs/tut04_intro_class_GriddedData.rst

-This notebook introduces basic features of the `GriddedData <http://aerocom.met.no/pya/api.html#pya.griddeddata.GriddedData>`__ class of pya.
+This notebook introduces basic features of the `GriddedData <http://aerocom.met.no/pya/api.html#pya.griddeddata.GriddedData>`__ class of pyaerocom.
 The ``GriddedData`` class is the fundamental base class for the analysis of model data.
 The underlying data type is `iris.cube.Cube <http://scitools.org.uk/iris/docs/latest/iris/iris/cube.html#iris.cube.Cube>`__ which was extended, for instance by allowing direct imports of netCDF files when creating an instance of ``GriddedData`` (i.e. by passing the